School Administration (MSA)

 - Test scores (see information below)

 For this program a test score (no older than 5 years) from the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) is equally accepted.
-Minimum score requirements are provided in the Graduate Bulletin.
+Minimum score requirements for admission to the Graduate School are listed here.
+Please check back later or contact the Program Manager to find out if this program has minimum score criteria above and beyond the Graduate School's general admission standards.

 Click here to access Graduate School application information, requirements, and the online application for admission.